Courts & Criminal Justice

 Please click here to look up criminal case docket sheets through the state's database.
 It includes records from the York County Court of Common Please and local magisterial district judges.

-If the defendant is bound over to court, the case proceeds before the York County Court of Common Pleas.
+If the defendant in a felony or misdemeanor case is bound over to County court, the case proceeds before the York County Court of Common Pleas.
 Criminal cases are generally prosecuted by the York County District Attorney’s Office.
 Defendants without the means to pay for their own criminal defense may be eligible for representation by the Public Defender’s Office.

 Defendants found guilty of a crime and sentenced to incarceration for less than two years are typically housed in the York County Prison.
 Those sentenced to longer terms are typically housed in state prisons.